-Restricted discretionary Matters of discretion a.
-3 3 Non-compliance with permitted standard a.
+Restricted discretionary Matters of discretion a. activity or guest accommodation within the zone, no part of Non-compliance with permitted standard a.
 Sunlight and outlook at boundary with a residential zone, residential property and road - 16.5.1.5

 Any application arising from non-compliance with this rule shall not be publicly notified.